kghose/groho/Readme.md

 ## Simulation files

-Groho uses a **scenario file**, one or more **flight plans** and one or more **annotation file** to run a simulation and organize information on screen.
+Groho uses a **scenario file**, one or more **flight plans** and one or more **annotation files** to run a simulation and organize information on screen.
+Simulation files can be edited with your favorite editor and versioned with your favourite versioning system. `groho` is independent of all this.
+What `groho` does is monitor changes to the simulation files on the file system and updates the simulation computations when the files change.

 In the [`examples`][ex-dir] directory are a series of tutorials-by-example.
 Each directory contains a scenario file, flight plans and annotation files with a mixture of commentary and code to show you the syntax.

-Simulation files can be edited with your favorite editor and versioned with your favourite versioning system. `groho` is independent of all this.
-What `groho` does is monitor changes to the simulation files on the file system and updates the simulation computations when the files change.
+[ex-dir]: examples/

+Start with the [basic example][basic-ex]: Read the [simulation file][basic-sim-file], [flight plan file][basic-flt-plan1] (there are [two][basic-flt-plan2]) and the [annotation file][basic-ann-file].

+[basic-ex]: examples/001.basics
+[basic-sim-file]: examples/001.basics/scn.groho.txt
+[basic-flt-plan1]: examples/001.basics/flt1.groho.txt
+[basic-flt-plan2]: examples/001.basics/flt2.groho.txt
+[basic-ann-file]: examples/001.basics/annotate.groho.txt

+After that, just browse the examples to get a feel for what else is available.

+### Signals

+A flight plan can create signals on behalf of a ship.
+Signals travel radially out at the speed of light from their point of origin and can be recieved by other ships once they are within the sphere.
+Once the signal has spread past the furthest simulation object it is removed, since all ships have recieved the signal by that time.

+## Orbit view interactions

+Dragging the mouse will orbit the camera.
+Scrolling will zoom in and out.
+Pressing shift while scrolling will move back and forth in time.
+The left/right cursor keys cycle through the planets/asteroids/spacecraft and the up/down keys cycle through the satellites of said planets allowing us to center the camera on different objects.

+Once you have sufficient objects in the simulation, it becomes hard to find things.
+Whatever view you can get to using the mouse/keyboard, you can also get to using the `view` annotation and in a much more effective way.
+Check out the documentation.

+*Eventually the [tutorial here](docs/tutorial.md) will be copied over into this space.*

+### Meta

-#### Meta: Why is the tutorial/manual in the form of commented examples?
+#### Why is the tutorial/manual in the form of commented examples?

 I personally learn well by example, so I wanted to try this out.
 I also use these tutorial scripts as ways to prototype proposed simulation file syntax,